Whether you go for a self-drive option or join a day tour, here are the essential Golden Circle stops.

 Updated post: 13/04/20 | April 2020

-There are not many places in the world where you need to seek permission from resident elves to build a road.
+Iceland is one of the few places in the world where you need to seek permission from resident elves to build a road.

 There was nothing else for it but to call in an elf-whisperer, who persuaded the elves to move.
-Today, boulders are positioned along Route 1 to remind humans to respect elves.
+Today, boulders are positioned along The Golden Circle to remind humans to respect elves.

 What is the Golden Circle?

 Due to Its proximity to the capital, you can easily complete the Golden Circle as a day trip from Reykjavik.
-Therefore, it is a perfect excursion during a short stay or layover in Iceland
+Therefore, it is a perfect excursion during a short stay or layover in Iceland.

 A map of the Golden Circle

 The main stops on the Golden Circle are Thingvellir National Park, Geysir Hot Springs and Gullfoss waterfall.

 Let’s take a closer look at each of these essential Golden Circle stops.